vmkdaily/vFlux-Stats-Kit/README.md

 <br>

 #### Telegraf
 You can feed InfluxDB with Telegraf, an open source package from Influxdata.
-You can use the amazing custom scripts added by influx data community member @prydin.
+You can use the amazing custom scripts added by influxdata community member @prydin.
 It does more/better than Fluxor and uses pure api and proper integers when writing line protocol.
 Check it out at:

 [https://github.com/influxdata/telegraf/blob/release-1.8/plugins/inputs/vsphere/README.md](https://github.com/influxdata/telegraf/blob/release-1.8/plugins/inputs/vsphere/README.md)